PCI DSS Assessment: A Quick Guide

 Conduct a security risk review

 In order to understand how close your organization aligns to the PCI DSS requirements, an understanding of the current risks in your environment is essential.
-So, it becomes necessary to conduct a security risk assessment.
-A security risk assessment involves the following steps:
+So, it becomes necessary to conduct a PCI readiness assessment.

 • Pinpointing the systems that handle payment card information